uncfez/turfvb/content/authors/randy55/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-#  - Styrelse
+#  - styrelse
-#  - Övriga föreningsuppdrag
+  - Övriga föreningsuppdrag
 ---

 Man ångrar aldrig en turftur!